- Home

 c.
 The total project budget includes: construction costs, consulting expenses, project management fees, the initial complement of furniture and fixtures, expenses related to relocation of utilities and non-utility infrastructure, and any other major expense.

-e.
+d.
 New capital project opportunities that relate to previously approved projects should be carefully examined to determine if a second project is warranted or if budget modification to the existing project is required.

-i.
-The CBO will regularly distribute to senior administration, the CRC, and the RC (as necessary) a capital projects financial report, to include approved budgets, actual-to-date information, and expense/funding projections.
+h.
+The Capital Budget Office (CBO) will regularly distribute to senior administration a capital projects financial report, to include approved budgets, actual-to-date information, and cost projections.

 V. Accounting, Reporting and Control

 a.
 All appropriate project approvals are required prior to spending or committing funds or overspending previously approved budgets.
-Approvals can be requested by each project phase: planning, design, construction, as well as for programmatic and owner controlled scope changes and budget modifications (see Section II).

 c.
 Capital projects must have a project code, to be monitored by the project manager, the financial owner and the CBO.
 Large projects should not be split into several smaller projects in order to avoid approval requirements.

 e.
 Direct salaries should never be charged to capital construction projects.
 Typically, project management fees are recorded as internal professional fees, not as payroll expense.
 Only project expenses within the approved budget may be charged to the project.
-The Vice President for Finance must approve any exceptions to this policy.

 f.
 Without prior approval, projects should not run in overdraft.
 Departmental reserves are the first source of funding for any unauthorized overdrafts.
-The CBO may fund
+Projects that are funded by external debt will run in overdraft until the external debt is placed/sold.

 VI.
 Real Estate Leases and Leasehold Improvements